 Best BEACH TOWNS for Digital Nomads in Mexico

 Tulum.
-Does this hipster beach town even need an introduction anymore?
+Does this boho-chic beach town (which is more of a busy city these days…) even need an introduction anymore?

-Well here it goes anyway.
-If you’re looking for a small beach town with a chill vibe, beautiful beaches, yoga and wellness communities, ancient Mayan ruins and cenotés nearby, healthy vegan cafés, delicious restaurants, trendy boho-chic design, and a crazy nightlife scene, then Tulum is the place for you.
+Well, here it goes anyway.
+If you’re looking for a beach town with a chill vibe, beautiful beaches, yoga and wellness communities, ancient Mayan ruins and cenotés nearby, healthy vegan cafés, delicious restaurants, trendy boho-chic design, and a crazy nightlife scene, then Tulum is the place for you.

 The town is a little spread out, so getting around by bicycle is a popular option; you can easily rent or buy one when you arrive – your Airbnb may even include one.

-There’s a decent-sized digital nomad community in Tulum, so you’ll be able to connect with like-minded souls and settle into the Tulum beach life in no time.
+There’s a pretty big digital nomad community in Tulum, so you’ll be able to connect with like-minded souls and settle into Tulum beach life in no time.
 Digital Nomads Playa Del Carmen Cancun Tulum and Digital Nomad Crew Playa del Carmen & Tulum are great Facebook Groups to join if you need any insights along the way.